Saul 'Canelo' Alvarez says Caleb Plant earned 'respect' after Mexican star's KO win in undisputed world title fight

 "He wanted to still fight me, he wanted to still continue.
 I told him, 'There's no shame, we had a great fight today.'

 "He did say sorry, that he didn't mean it that way.
-Everything is okay."
+Everything is OK."

 A left hook sent Plant wilting to the canvas before Canelo finished the fight with a brutal assault.